Public Facilities Privacy & Security Act: Economic impact

-On May 24, 2016, Charlotte Chamber of Commerce estimated that Mecklenburg County had lost $285 million and 1,300 jobs from the loss of PayPal and the estimated 908 spinoff jobs they estimated that it would have produced.
+On May 24, 2016, the Charlotte Chamber of Commerce estimated that Mecklenburg County had lost $285 million and 1,300 jobs from the loss of PayPal and the estimated 908 spinoff jobs they estimated that it would have produced.

 Tourism and hospitality

-As of December 2, 2016, the states of California, Connecticut, Minnesota, New York, Vermont, and Washington, the District of Columbia, the counties of Cuyahoga (Ohio), Dane (Wisconsin), Franklin (Ohio), Los Angeles (California), Montgomery (Maryland), Multnomah (Oregon), and Summit (Ohio), and the cities of Atlanta, Baltimore, Berkeley, Boston, Chicago, Cincinnati, Columbus, Dayton, Honolulu, Long Beach, Los Angeles, Madison, Miami Beach, New York City, Oakland, Philadelphia, Portland (Maine), Portland (Oregon), Providence, Royal Oak, Salt Lake City, San Francisco, San Jose, Santa Fe, Seattle, Shoreline (Washington), Tampa, West Palm Beach, and Wilton Manors, have issued travel bans in response to House Bill 2, barring government employees from non-essential travel to North Carolina.
+As of December 2, 2016, the states of California, Connecticut, Minnesota, New York, Vermont, and Washington; the District of Columbia; the counties of Cuyahoga (Ohio), Dane (Wisconsin), Franklin (Ohio), Los Angeles (California), Montgomery (Maryland), Multnomah (Oregon), and Summit (Ohio); and the cities of Atlanta, Baltimore, Berkeley, Boston, Chicago, Cincinnati, Columbus, Dayton, Honolulu, Long Beach, Los Angeles, Madison, Miami Beach, New York City, Oakland, Philadelphia, Portland (Maine), Portland (Oregon), Providence, Royal Oak, Salt Lake City, San Francisco, San Jose, Santa Fe, Seattle, Shoreline (Washington), Tampa, West Palm Beach, and Wilton Manors, had issued travel bans in response to House Bill 2, barring government employees from non-essential travel to North Carolina.

-On March 28, 2016, High Point Market, the largest home furnishings trade show in the world and the largest economic event in North Carolina, issued a press release expressing concern for "hundreds and perhaps thousands" of customers boycotting their biannual event in April as a result of the law but according to numbers released on May 27, 2016 by the High Point Market, registered attendees only dipped slightly.
+On March 28, 2016, High Point Market, the largest home furnishings trade show in the world and the largest economic event in North Carolina, issued a press release expressing concern for "hundreds and perhaps thousands" of customers boycotting their biannual event in April as a result of the law but according to numbers released on May 27, 2016, by the High Point Market, registered attendees only dipped slightly.

 Community Transportation Association of America canceled plans to bring 1,000 people to Wake County in June 2018 for a weeklong event, deciding instead to hold its event in Baltimore.
 Event organizers planned to book a total of 2,511 room nights and spend an estimated $1.7 million.

 Organizers of a planned "Record Store Day" canceled a three-day event for September.
 The Raleigh Convention and Visitors Bureau estimated this event would have generated $191,000 in economic spending.

-The Charlotte Regional Visitors Authority said that 29 groups have expressed concerns about their plans to host events in Charlotte, risking an estimated 103,000 hotel-nights for the city.
+The Charlotte Regional Visitors Authority said that 29 groups had expressed concerns about their plans to host events in Charlotte, risking an estimated 103,000 hotel-nights for the city.